Previous

 This week-long tour was in southern Costa Rica, and with a small bit in adjacent

 country that are now occurring further north, in Costa Rica.
-Ones, in that
+In that

-category, that we saw in Costa Rica included Pearl Kite, Savanna Hawk,
+category, birds that we saw in Costa Rica included: Pearl Kite, Savanna Hawk,

 Red-breasted Blackbird, and Grassland Yellow-Finch.